 he found no place for repentance [change of mind]

 Esau sought a ground for repentance, but he found none.
 He tried to find a way for Isaac to give him his inheritance, but he could not do it.
-His father Isaac give him no opportunity to retrieve his inheritance.
+His father Isaac gave him no opportunity to retrieve his inheritance.
 Thus, Isaac gave Esau no opportunity to repent.
-The father did not change his mind once he made it.
+The father did not change his mind once he made his decision.
 No matter how many appeals Esau made to Isaac, his father disqualified him from the primary inheritance.
 He did receive a secondary blessing from Isaac later in life.
-The decision was irrevocable; once he made the decision, he could not undue it.
+The decision was irrevocable; once he made the decision, he could not undo it.

 The word “place” means that Esau did not find a situation or occasion to change his father’s mind about the material inheritance.
 As well, Christians will have no further opportunity to gain reward for our life on earth at the Judgment Seat of Christ.

 It is important to note that “repentance” does not mean to turn from sin.
 Esau shed tears, which means he regretted his decision about rejecting his inheritance.
 The essential meaning of “repentance” is change of mind.
 The word comes from two Greek words: to change and the mind.
 The idea is a change one’s viewpoint.
 Esau lost his inheritance rights, not by sin but by devaluing the promises sent down from Abraham.
 The issue was not his salvation but his viewpoint about divine provisions.

 though he sought it [the blessing] diligently with tears.

 Esau shed “tears” over losing his birthright (Ge 27:38).
 His tears came from regret, not repentance.
 He regretted his hasty decision to forego his inheritance.
 This is a man who failed to appropriate the grace of God.